petartotev/PT_Demo_NET_Kubernetes/README.md

 ![reset-kubernetes-cluster](./res/scrot_demo_02.png)

-- Try to remove the Kubernetes infrastructure manually by using the following command:
+- Try to remove the Kubernetes infrastructure manually by using the following command (not recommended):
 ```
 kubectl delete deployments,services --all
 ```